yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 </script>

-In this post I'll build and serve a movie recommender from scratch!  :open_mouth:
+In this post I'll train and serve a movie recommender from scratch!  :open_mouth:
 I'll use the movielens 1M dataset to train a Factorization Machine model implemented with pytroch.
 After learning the vector representation of movies and user metadata I'll use elasticsearch, a production grade search engine, to serve the model and recommend movies to new users.
 The full code is here: [github](https://github.com/yonigottesman/recommendation_playground/blob/master/fm_movies.ipynb), [colab](https://colab.research.google.com/drive/1I5S2vhcfumg1mlfNhH5MIDE4jbWZTcFW)